esl/MongooseIM/doc/modules/mod_http_notification.md

 # Module description

-This module enables forwarding certain events (messages, presence, etc.) via HTTP to external services such as push (by mobile, email or SMS), big data, or analytics services.
+This module as a backend of [mod_event_pusher] that enables forwarding certain events (messages, presence, etc.) via HTTP to external services such as push (by mobile, email or SMS), big data, or analytics services.

 ## How it works

-The module registers a `user_send_packet` hook every time a user sends anything.
+The module registers a hook every time a user sends a message.
 When the hook is triggered, the module:

 * checks whether http_notification is enabled (the `host` param is set)
 * runs a callback module's `should_make_req/3` function to see if a notification should be sent